Grand Canyon National Park Airport: Historical airline service

-Airlines that operated jet service in the past between Las Vegas and the airport included Air West, Hughes Airwest, Republic Airlines (1979-1986) and TriStar Airlines.
+Airlines that operated scheduled passenger jet service in the past between Las Vegas and the airport included Air West, Hughes Airwest, Republic Airlines (1979–1986) and TriStar Airlines.

-Commercial aircraft as large as the Boeing 767-300 wide body jetliner flown by Vision Airlines on charter service have operated into the airport in the past.
+Wide body commercial jetliners including the Boeing 767-300 jetliner flown by Vision Airlines on charter service have operated into the airport in the past.

+Air Force One, operated by the Presidential Air Lift Boeing VC-25 based on the Boeing 747-200B, brought President Biden to the Grand Canyon on August 8, 2023.

 Scenic air tours

 Four companies operate scenic air tours over the Grand Canyon under FAR Part 135.